Understanding the Trop T Test: Importance and Procedure Explained

 Age and Sex: The individuals can be seen having different levels of troponin based on their age and sex.

-The troponin test can be considered one of the most important diagnostic tools that can be used to identify heart muscle damage that can prevent heart attack if found early and helps in preventing any major complication.
+The troponin test can be considered one of the most important diagnostic tools that can be used to identify heart muscle damage that can prevent a heart attack if found early, alongside cardiac magnetic resonance imaging, and helps in preventing any major complications.

 This can be performed at times of non-emergency conditions to assess cardiac health and determine the condition of the heart muscle to prevent any further disease.